TEACHER RESOURCES

 STUDENT CABIN LEADERS

 Schools may choose to provide adult cabin leaders or Unite Camps in cooperation with SUHSD will recruit, train and supply Student Leaders for each session of camp.
 Student leaders will be vetted through an application and training process at each of the local high schools.
 Cabin leaders gain valuable leadership and communication skills, community service credit, and references for college or job applications.
-These leadership students will serve your students in cabins and assist in programming.
-Schools choosing to utilize parents or other adults will be responsible for background checks.
+These leadership students will serve campers in cabins and assist in programming.
+Schools choosing to utilize parents or other adults will be responsible for background checks and appropriate vetting.
 Adult leaders will be required to fill out a disclosure form for Unite.